vincent-lafouasse/PossWavSynth/README.md

 - write to `wav`
 - basic wavetable engine with the classic wavetables
-- basic additive engine using pure sine wavetables
+- basic additive engine buy summing pure sine wavetables
 - compose and load some basic melodies into it

 ## ressources that helped me